-A crucial aspect of TEFLing abroad with another person is finding a place you are both compatible with.
+A crucial aspect of the TEFL life abroad with another person is finding a place you are both compatible with.
 In other words, do your research before you head to work in a country neither you nor your partner have ever lived in.
 Maybe you have a strong preference for cooler climates over warm, a distaste of a certain cuisine, or lack the sufficient qualifications for a specific country.
 It’s an unfortunate truth that many areas require some sort of degree or high-level TEFL certificate which can be a real obstacle for many looking to teach abroad.
-To give yourselves the best opportunity possible, it’s recommended you have a recognized TEFL qualification under your belt.
-Be certain that, if you do gain a TEFL qualification, that it is provided by a trustworthy and respected organization such as TEFL Org.
+To give yourselves the best opportunity possible, it’s recommended you have a recognized TEFL certification under your belt.
+Be certain that, if you do gain a TEFL certificate, that it is provided by a trustworthy and respected organization such as ourselves, TEFL Org.

 Popular TEFL destinations which do officially require a degree include China, Thailand, Japan, South Korea, the UAE – in fact, a lot of Asian countries share this standard.
 Conversely, most of South and Central America plus some of Europe should prove fairly simple to land a job without a degree.

 A rule of thumb when looking for jobs: larger population centers will provide the higher number of available jobs, but also the most competing job-seekers.
 This applies to teaching roles abroad, too, and is doubly relevant when two people want to work together.
 The bigger schools found in the cities are far more likely to have multiple vacancies open than those in rural areas.
 Again, possessing attractive qualifications will boost your chances no matter where you decide to live.